maciejkujawski/spring-cloud-jaxrs-cxf-getting-started/config-server/README.md

 Parameter `searchPaths` tells where in cloned repository search for configuration files (.properties, .yml).
 This configuration tells that files are in
 /config folder and also they can be found under /config/{application}, where `{application}` means application name,
-ex: sample-service (application name is defined in bootstrap.yml: `spring.application.name`).
+ex: microservice2 (application name is defined in bootstrap.yml: `spring.application.name`).

 Parameter `clone-on-start` cause repository is cloned to tmp directory on every startup.